 SeasonWatch a citizen science project aimed at understanding seasonality of common tropical trees in India over the long term, and hence the correlation between seasonality and climate change.
-Since 2010 SeasonWatch has accumulated nearly 500000 observations on more than 95000 trees.
+Since 2010 SeasonWatch has accumulated more than 500000 observations on more than 95000 trees.
 In September 2021 there were more than 1200 unique contributors and students from more than 1300 Schools contributing information to SeasonWatch from across the country.
 These data have allowed for the creation of baseline seasonality patterns for 3 of the most observed species in the programme and identify species with potentially aberrant phenology as compared to culturally known patterns.

 SeasonWatch has the twofold aim of 1) creating a phenology baseline for common Indian trees to understand seasonality across latitudes and compare against future change, 2) provide an opportunity for children and adults to go outdoors and observe nature, and create a sense of stewardship towards local biodiversity.